What is Nakedly Examined Music?

 Why would I care about interviews with people I’ve never heard of?

 Because you’re a smart person who doesn’t buy into the Social Darwinist bullshit that good art automatically rises to the top, that “success” = “exposure in the mainstream.”
 And the format here, again, is ideal for introducing you to new music.
+Also, most of my guests have been involved with a “hit” at some point of time, at least three are in the Rock and Roll Hall of Fame, there are multiple Grammy winners… So my guest selection is not purposefully obscure.

 Who pays for NEM?